Fall Semester 2025 – Cross-Sectional Course: Law 210.2A sec.001; Political Science 211; & Philosophy 290-6

 This is a cross-listed/room-shared course with the Philosophy and Political Science Departments.
 Students may enroll through Law (Law 210.2A), Philosophy (Philosophy 290), or Political Science.

-Zoom is available for here those who cannot attend in person.
+Zoom is available for here those who cannot attend in person, and can be accessed here.

 Introduction |